felipead/flight-path-tracker/README.md

 ### Finding the sorted flight path

-Once we have built the digraph and determined the _start_ and _end_ nodes, sorting the flight legs becomes a problem of finding a path between the start and end nodes.
+Once we have built the digraph and determined the _start_ and _end_ vertexes, sorting the flight legs becomes a problem of finding a path between the _start_ and _end_ vertexes, or points.

-For a given valid input, each node can have at most one inbound connection, and at most one outbound connection.
-We start with the _start_ node, then find an outbound connection to the next node, until we reach the _end_.
+For a given valid input, each vertex can have at most one inbound edge, and at most one outbound edge.
+We start with the _start_ point, then find an outbound connection to the next point, until we reach the _end_.

-Assuming the inbound and outbound nodes have already being calculated, this has a time complexity of:
+Assuming the inbound and outbound connections have already being calculated, this exercise has a time complexity of:

 ```
 O(|E|)